MijazzChan/MijazzChan.github.io/_posts/2020-11-24-import-gpg-key.md

 After re-installing the system, I lost all my git setting since I did not back up the `gitconfig` file.

-On the previous OS, my personal usages on gpg key-sign are as followed

 + I have a 2 gpg keys, one for `Github` and one for my personal `Gitea Server`.

-+ I would use the `Github` gpg key more often, so

   ```bash
   ## To Find Keys available/active on system